mauriciom75/node-red-contrib-soap-msg/README.md

 # node-red-contrib-soap-msg
-Node-red nodes that allow users to send SOAP request. based on node-red-contrib-soap but returning tha same msg modified with the response.
+Node-red nodes that allow users to send SOAP request. based on node-red-contrib-soap but:
+* return the same msg modified with the response.
+* if an error occurs throw an error.
+If is a business error this returned in msg.payload.

 ##Usages
 To set up SOAP request, create a new soap config: